saracope/github-techtalk/README.md

 - Version control basics
 - What are some of the basic terms
 - Use cases for how folks use GitHub
+- Exploring the GitHub ecosystem
+- GitHub quick wins
+- Markdown highlights
+- A look at issues & projects

 ## Getting started with GitHub
 - Version control basics